COVID-19 (novel coronavirus)

 Urgent Care: Open every day, 9 a.m. to 5 p.m.

-closed.
-For urgent outpatient lab draws, physicians need to indicate in
+Sunday closed.
+For urgent outpatient lab draws, physicians need to indicate

-the order that the lab draw is urgent.
-Patients with urgent orders should
+in the order that the lab draw is urgent.
+Patients with urgent orders

-Outpatient Imaging: Only urgent outpatient imaging studies will be done and require a special
+Outpatient Imaging: Only urgent outpatient imaging studies are being done and require a special

 physician order.
 Central Registration should be contacted at 510.818.7410